giuliano-macedo/tsp_dataset_brazilian_cities/README.md

-# Dataset for Traveling salesman problem of the distance of each combination of brazilian states capitals
+# Dataset for the traveling salesman problem of the brazilian states capitals distance combinations

 `states.csv` and `states.json` both contains the output of `python3 main.py`